GitKraken Desktop Documentation

 All files have encoding that defines how the binary should be read.

-You can also set your file encoding to GUESS ENCODING and GitKraken Client will try to match the file encoding so that it is displayed correctly.
+You can also set your file encoding to GUESS ENCODING and GitKraken Desktop will try to match the file encoding so that it is displayed correctly.
 Take care to select the correct file encoding when editing the file, as selecting the incorrect encoding could lead to unexpected errors.

-Note 📝 – GitKraken Client is NOT intended to be used to change a file(s) encoding and it will not change the encoding when saving.
+Note 📝 – GitKraken Desktop is NOT intended to be used to change a file(s) encoding and it will not change the encoding when saving.
 We recommend using another editor, such as VSCode, to make file encoding changes.

 Have feedback about this article?
 Did we miss something?
 Let us know!